NeilJustice/Cloudundancy/README.md

 ### example-linux-ini-file

-Cloudundancy program mode `example-linux-ini-file` prints an example Linux Cloudundancy .ini file, which shows how to achieve triple backups of files to one GitHub repo folder and two USB drives.
+Cloudundancy program mode `example-linux-ini-file` prints an example Linux Cloudundancy .ini file which shows how to achieve triple backups of files to one GitHub repo folder and two USB drives.

 ```ini
 [DestinationFolders]